On uniform closeness of local times of Markov chains and i.i.d. sequences: The coupling

-Now, we present the construction of a coupling between the local time fields of the Markov chain~$X$ and the i.i.d.\ sequence~$Y$ at time~$n$.
-We will use the random element $\W:=((I_1,\dots,I_n),\eta)$ (introduced in Section~\ref{Sim}) and, the auxiliary random elements~$V$, $V'$, $V''$ and~$\eta'$ (that we define later in this section), to construct a coupling between two copies of~$\eta$ which we call~$\eta_X$ and~$\eta_Y$.
-These copies will be such that the third construction of Section~\ref{Sim_MC} applied to~$\eta_X$ and the construction of Section~\ref{Sim_IID} applied to~$\eta_Y$ will give high probability of successful coupling of the local time fields of~$X$ and~$Y$, for~$\eps$ sufficiently small.
+Now, we present the construction of a coupling between the local time fields of the Markov chain~$X$ and the i.i.d.\ sequence~$Y$ at time~$n$, on the set~$\mathsf{C}$.
+We mention that the new random elements to be introduced in the rest of this section will be independent of all the random elements already introduced.
+For the sake of brevity, we introduce the notation~$\I=(I_1,\dots,I_n)$.
+We will use the random element $\W:=(\I,\eta)$ and the auxiliary random elements~$V$, $V'$, $V''$ and~$\eta'$ (that we define later in this section), to construct a coupling between two point processes~$\eta_{X''}$ and~$\eta_{Y''}$ such that, under~$\IP$, both point processes are copies of~$\eta$.
+These copies will be such that the third construction of Section~\ref{Sim_MC} applied to~$\eta_{X''}$ and the construction of Section~\ref{Sim_IID} applied to~$\eta_{Y''}$ will give high probability of successful coupling of the local time fields of~$X$ and~$Y$, given~$\mathsf{C}$, for~$\eps$ sufficiently small.

 It is important to stress that the ``na\"\i{}ve'' coupling (that is, using the same realization of the Poisson marks for constructing both the Markov chain and the i.i.d.\ sequence) does not work, because it is not probable that both constructions will pick \emph{exactly} the same marks (look at the two marks at the upper right part of the top pictures on Figure~\ref{f_resampling}).
 To circumvent this, we proceed as shown on Figure~\ref{f_resampling}: we first remove all the marks which are above the ``dependent'' part (that is, the marks strictly above the curve~$\tilde{G}^{X}_{|\mH^c|}$), and then resample them using the maximal coupling of the ``projections''.
 In the following, we describe this construction in a rigorous way.